What Are the Pros and Cons of Living in Seattle in 2025?

 Q: What are pros and cons of living in Seattle?

-Some of the pros of living in Seattle include its cultural scene, dining options, and easy outdoor access, while the cons include a high cost of living, lots of cloudy days, and lack of public transportation.
+A: Some of the pros and cons of living in Seattle include its cultural scene, dining options, and easy outdoor access (the perks); as well as the high cost of living, lots of cloudy days, and lack of public transportation (the downsides).

-Q: What salary do you need to survive in Seattle?
+Q: What salary is needed to live comfortably in Seattle?

-According to MIT’s Living Wage Calculator, a single adult with no children will need around $60,000 before taxes.
+A: According to MIT’s Living Wage Calculator, a single adult with no children will need around $60,000 before taxes to get by in Seattle.
+Of course, this covers basic necessities only.
+To live comfortably in Seattle, you’ll likely need an annual income closer to $119,000.

 Is Seattle a Good Place To Live?

-Now that you know the pros and cons of living in Seattle, do you think Seattle is a good place to live?
-We certainly do!
+Now that you know the pros and cons of living in Seattle, is Seattle a good place to live?
+We certainly think so!
 Seattle has a lot going for it, including the vibrant arts and culture scene; the thriving coffee, beer, and dining options; all kinds of wonderful natural parks and preserves to explore; and lots of good jobs.
-These advantages definitely outweigh the cons like gloomy weather, a higher cost of living, and limited public transportation.
+These advantages definitely outweigh the cons like gloomy Seattle weather, a higher cost of living, and limited public transportation.

 Moving with PODS gives you the freedom of a flexible move.